 - A link to an area where the person can easily cancel.

-The statement is typically delivered as an email message.
+The online business typically delivers the statement as an email message.

 The penalties associated with the Automatic Renewal Law are rather odd.
 If you violate the law, the consumer must be refunded all their money from their first payment to the last, even if that means a refund covering years of charges.
 It is an annoying remedy, but not one that will put most companies out of business.
 Given this, most websites have ignored the law.
 This strategy may no longer be wise.